Skip to main content

 setDiscount

-It indicates that a discount should be set on the total shopping cart value of the current order with the given label and amount.
+This effect indicates that a discount should be set on the total shopping cart value of the current order with the given label and amount.

-This discount should overwrite any existing discount with the same name.
+The discount should overwrite any existing discount with the same name.
 The most recent integration state update always returns the latest values for all effects, effectively overwriting any previous effects.

 Enabling partial discounts allows a rule that would fail because of insufficient budget to pass.
 The rule still fails when the budget reaches 0.
 Use the desiredValue property to identify the original value of the discount.